ayoola-solomon/dotfiles/README.md

-# lenn4rd does dotfiles
+# Solomon does dotfiles

 Your dotfiles are how you personalize your system.
-These are mine, forked from [@holman](https://github.com/holman/dotfiles)'s excellent repository.
+These are mine, forked from [@lenn4rd](https://github.com/lenn4rd/dotfiles)'s excellent repository.
 See the **forked** section below for some notes about my changes.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this